LuotoCompany/basic-bot-tutorial/PART1_CMDLINE.md

 ### Data processing functions

 Next up, a few helper functions for processing a PDF into smaller chunks to be inserted into the vector database.
-For the index/collection name, we has the filename:
+For the index/collection name, we hash the filename:

 ```python
 # Each file gets its own ChromaDB index, using hash as the index name